 In addition to tailoring their menu to cater to local consumer tastes, and adjusting their portion size and even their name to meet local cultural norms, U.S. companies often support local communities and charitable organizations to build their brand and establish goodwill in a market.
 Coca-Cola has engaged in various local projects to demonstrate a commitment to international markets.
 In Egypt, Coca-Cola has constructed 650 clean water installations to provide potable water to local areas.
 The company also operates a program called Ramadan Meals for Children that provides meals for children during the season of Ramadan; the program has been so successful that it is now offered throughout the Middle East.
 Coca-Cola is also the sponsor of Support My School in India, a program that helps to renovate and improve school facilities across the country.

-The term “glocalization” has been coined to described the means by which all companies, not just fast food, adapt their products, services and business practices, policies and procedures to meet the needs of local markets all across the globe.
+The term “glocalization” has been coined to describe the means by which all companies, not just fast food, adapt their products, services, and business practices, policies, and procedures to meet the needs of local markets all across the globe.
 In the age of the world-wide web, brand awareness can be easily achieved, and people in other countries are often just waiting for a concept to open in their hometown.
 However, turning those who try the product into loyal customers can often be better accomplished when restaurants take the time to adapt to local tastes and cultural norms.